mitchelldirt/battleship/README.md

 UPDATE 8:
 Updated font for the title, Added an animation and link to my github repo for the github logo, and added a couple more parts of the header and footer.
 Also added the event that causes the loading bar to appear when pressing the enter button

+UPDATE 9:
+Finished the splash page - now I plan on turning the splash page into a "component" of sorts.
+This way I can swap out different games screens easily.